knightazura/ghost-sdk/Imagining-the-Ghost-Developer-Kit.md

 ![GDK Logo](https://s3-eu-west-1.amazonaws.com/ghost-website-cdn/gdk-logo.png)

-The Ghost Developer Tools (GDTs) are a set of APIs which allow developers to build apps on top of the Ghost platform.
+The Ghost Developer Kit(GDK) is a set of APIs which allow developers to build apps on top of the Ghost platform.

 Communicating the vision for something as broad and all-encompassing as the plan we have for the Ghost Developer Tools is a difficult task.
 This document attempts to explain the ideas we have for how it should work and how the different parts fit together.